Dental Bridge vs Partial Denture — What Are They, What Do They Do, and Which Is the Best?

 So, partial dentures are moveable, and you can take them off.
 You should also know they consist of both a base that mimics the gums and replacement teeth.
 Just like bridges, they can replace more than one tooth, but if all teeth need replacing, the dentist will opt not for partial but full dentures.

-Dentures are usually made of plastic, but there are some that combine plastic and metal materials.
+Dentures are usually made of plastic, but there are some that combine plastic and metal materials according to the best dentist in Vienna VA.
 In addition, they may come with some sort of classp that will keep them secure once you’ve put them on.
 If you’re concerned with appearances, you should know that these clasps are sometimes visible when you smile.

 Dental bridges are a more robust alternative to partial dentures.
 They are made in specialized labs and fixed in place using adhesive agents.
 That means that once they’re on, they’re not coming off.
 Sometimes, bridges can be put in place without any drilling and anchoring.
 That is, the dentist might secure them to the surrounding teeth by means of little clasps usually called wings.